ssp21/ssp21-spec/ssp21.md

 2. The Link Layer
 =================

 SSP21's link layer provides three features: framing, addressing, and error-detection.
 The frame consists of the following fields.
-All multi-byte integer fields are encoded in little endian.
+All multi-byte integer fields are encoded in big endian for consistency with Noise.

 [ start 0x07BB ][ length ][destination ][ source ][ ... payload bytes ... ][ CRC (4-bytes)]

 The minimum size of a link layer frame is 12 bytes, consisting of the start, length, destination, source, no payload bytes, and the CRC.

-**start** (2-bytes) - The start bytes provide a delimiter for the beginning of the frame and shall always begin with the two bytes sequence 0x07BB.
+**start** (2-bytes) - The start bytes provide a delimiter for the beginning of the frame and shall always begin with the two byte sequence 0x07BB.

 **length** (2-bytes) - This field encodes the length in bytes of the payload data.
 A frame containing no payload will have this field set to zero.
 An upper maximum size (less than 65535) should be configurable to allow implementations to use less memory when receiving a full frame.